-But an important question remains: How should clinicians who care for those facing serious illness document more sensitive topics such as prognosis, denial, and interfamily dynamics… when they know patients may be reading their notes?
+Open notes is not a new concept, but important questions remain: How should clinicians who care for those facing serious illness document more sensitive topics such as prognosis, denial, and interfamily dynamics… when they know patients may be reading their notes?
 And how and when should thoughts about advance care planning and Physician Orders for Life-Sustaining Treatment (POLST) be included in the documentation?

-In this webinar you’ll learn how Christian Sinclair, MD, FAAHPM —an early adopter of sharing palliative care notes—has been using open notes as a communications tool for himself, his colleagues, and his patients.
-He will share his lived experience as a palliative care physician sharing notes, observations about documenting sensitive topics, and electronic health record tricks and tips for sharing notes with patients.
+In this webinar, Christian Sinclair, MD, FAAHPM —an early adopter of sharing palliative care notes—shares his lived experience as a palliative care physician sharing notes, observations about documenting sensitive topics, and electronic health record tricks and tips for sharing notes with patients.

 Dr. Christian Sinclair is an Associate Professor in the Division of Palliative Medicine at the University of Kansas Health System, focused on leading outpatient palliative care in the KU Cancer Center.
 He has clinical experience with all the different venues of hospice and palliative care through his past work with Kansas City Hospice and Palliative Care, in addition to his past leadership roles as a fellowship director, and National Hospice Medical Director with Gentiva.
 His early rise in the field of palliative medicine was in part due to his writing for the website Pallimed, where he now serves as Editor-in-Chief.
 In 2018, he was named the first Associate Editor of Social Media for the Journal of Pain and Symptom Management.
 He served nine years on the board of the American Academy of Hospice and Palliative Medicine and is a past president of the American Academy of Hospice and Palliative Medicine.

 Background & Intro to Topic (9 min)

 Sharing Palliative Care Notes, Christian Sinclair, MD, FAAHPM (37 min)